-Tiger Mower was born in Sioux Falls, South Dakota in 1968 when Roger Lunstra welded together the first prototype.
+Tiger Mowers started in Sioux Falls, South Dakota back in 1968 when Roger Lunstra welded together the first prototype.
 During Tiger's early years, it was just a small part of Sam Taylor's heavy equipment business.
-Tiger Mowers were built back then in between repair jobs on other equipment.
-But word began to spread about this amazing mower that was doing 10 times the amount of mowing that sickle bar mowers of the day were doing!
+Tiger Mowers were built at that time in between repair jobs on other equipment.
+The word began to spread about this amazing mower that was doing 10 times the amount of mowing that sickle bar mowers were doing and the rotary mower industry was born.

 Roger Lunstra and Sam Taylor soon began to realize that they had quite a machine.
 A patent was applied for and approved.